ruizhengu/ICST-2025-Assignment-Projects/README.md

 ### Comments

 * Can work on Defects4J bugs.
-* Can generate repairs for the problem sheet, but the repairs are not valid.
+* Can generate repairs for the problem sheet and the simple example, but the repairs are not valid.

 ## kGenProg